On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Framework and results

 Here we present the quenched functional CLT over cubic regions of $\mathbb{Z}^d$.
-These results expand to the functional framework Theorem 4.1, the second part of Corollary 4.3 and Theorem 4.4 (a) obtained in \cite{ZRP}.
-It is also possible to view these results as an extension to higher dimensions of Theorem 1 established by Cuny and Voln\'y in \cite{CV}.
-As noted in \cite{ZRP}, the proof of these theorems essentially reduces down to a particular case of the proof of the functional central limit theorems over rectangular regions of $\mathbb{Z}^d$.
-The differences in the proofs between the two frameworks will be specified in greater details in Section 3. \begin{theorem} Assume that $(X_{\bm{n}})_{\bm{n} \in \Z^d}$ is defined by (\ref{Xdef}) and the filtrations are commuting.
-Also assume that one of the transformations $T_i, 1 \le i \le d$ is ergodic and in addition
+These results expand Theorem 4.1, the second part of Corollary 4.3, and Theorem 4.4 (a) obtained by \cite{MR4166203} to the functional framework.
+It is also possible to view these results as an extension to higher dimensions of Theorem 1 established by \cite{MR3083921}.
+As noted by \cite{MR4166203}, the proofs of these theorems essentially reduce down to particular cases of the proofs of the functional central limit theorems over rectangular regions of $\mathbb{Z}^d$.
+The differences in the proofs between the two frameworks will be specified in greater detail in Section \ref{sec:proofs}. \begin{theorem} Assume that $(X_{\bm{n}})_{\bm{n} \in \Z^d}$ is defined by \eqref{Xdef} and that the filtration $(\mathcal{F}_{\bm{n}})_{\bm{n} \in \Z^d}$ given by \eqref{Fdef} is commuting.
+Also, assume that one of the transformations $T_i, 1 \le i \le d,$ is ergodic and that

 Then, for $\P$-almost all $\omega \in \Omega$,